-The stage of a melanoma is a description of how widespread the cancer is.
-This includes how thick it is and whether it has spread to the lymph nodes or any other organs.
+The stage of a melanoma is a description of how widespread it is.
 The tests described in the “How is melanoma found?” section are used to help decide the stage of the melanoma.
 The stage is very important because it affects the treatment and the outlook (prognosis) for recovery.

 Stages are labeled using 0 and the Roman numerals I through IV (1-4), often followed by letters.
 As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV (4), means a more advanced cancer.
 The stage is based mainly on 3 key pieces of information: